September 11, 2025

 I didn’t sign any papers; it was mutual.
 A handshake.
 Culturally driven.
 Just the way things are.

-The team of umbrageous doctors contained the Capitalist bourgeoisie, Land Barons, and a Deaconess spouting sacramental catechumens for the sake of modesty.
+The team of umbrageous doctors included the Capitalist bourgeoisie, Land Barons, and a Deaconess spouting sacramental catechumens for the sake of modesty.
 Through their surgical intervention my tongue would become my husband’s tongue.
 Sutured.
 The last domestic stitch he would undergo.

 I saw him unconscious on his own metal table, breathing through a sheer shroud of gauze.
 Delicate.
 Almost pretty.
 An anesthetic fog.
 Not even his vulnerability bothering him.